major/major.io/content/posts/2021-01-24-which-stock-broker-should-you-use.md

 ---
-title: Which stock broker should you use?
 author: Major Hayden
-type: post
-date: "2021-01-24"
-slug: which-stock-broker-should-you-use
-twitter:
-  card: "summary_large_image"
-  site: "@majorhayden"
-  title: which-stock-broker-should-you-use
-  description: >-
-    Not all stock brokerages are the same.
-Think about your requirements, shop around, and read the fine print.
-  image: images/2021-01-24-street-buildings.jpg
 categories:
 - Blog Posts
+date: '2021-01-24'
+description: Not all stock brokerages are the same.
+Think about your requirements, shop around, and read the fine print.
+images:
+- images/2021-01-24-street-buildings.jpg
+slug: which-stock-broker-should-you-use
 tags:
 - investing
 - options
+title: Which stock broker should you use?
+type: post
 ---

 🤔 *This is another post in a set of posts on [options trading].
 If you are